y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 ### Costmaps / pointCloud Integration

+Dynamically updating the map since we had already set the static map of ebu2.

+- Local Costmap with pointcloud data
+- Global Costmap

 ### Path-Planner

 Using the path-planner, which using some path-finding algorithms to acieve this.
 For example, using Dijkstra's algorithm to find the greatest path to the person who need the car.